Steins-fr/synchronous-chess/README.md

 #### Terraform plan vars

 - stage: Stage name.
 Ex: 'dev';
-- acm_certificate_arn: AWS arn of the certificate that cloudfront have to serve.
+- acm_certificate_arn: AWS arn of the certificate that CloudFront have to serve.
 - main_domain_name: Domain name principal.
 As example, 'steins.fr'

 The app will be deployed by adding automatically sub-domains.